Welcome to today's edition of the Rush 24-7 podcast.

 But he turned that into a political comment on the Second Amendment.

-He said, This is exactly why we need the Second Amendment.
+He said, this is exactly why we need the Second Amendment.

-We need a second, we need people with guns.
+We need people with guns.

 We need people able to defend themselves.